gdevanla/pandoc-markdown-ghci-filter/README.md

-A `Pandoc` filter that identifies code blocks(`Haskell`) in Pandoc supported formats, executes the code in GHCI and embeds the results in the returned output by updating the AST provided by `Pandoc`.
+A `Pandoc` filter that identifies code blocks(`Haskell`) in Pandoc supported formats, executes the code in GHCI and embeds the results in the returned output by updating the AST provided by `Pandoc`.Note, this library is tested with pandoc 2.7.3 and may not be compatible with older versions.

 Quick Overview
 ==============